granawkins/mailogy/README.md

    Replace `path_to_your_mbox_file.mbox` with the actual path to your `.mbox` file.

+4. Follow the on-screen prompts to interact with the program and process your email records using natural language commands.

-4. After your `.mbox` file has been processed, you can start mailogy without specifying the file:
+5. After your `.mbox` file has been processed, can load your complete library again (without delay) by running:

     ```
     python -m mailogy
     ```

-    If you do include a file, you'll be guided through the same workflow as #3.
+    If you do include a path, you will be guided through the same procedure as #3.

-5. Follow the on-screen prompts to interact with the program and process your email records using natural language commands.